AndrewShysh/moodle-qtype_aitext/README.md

 HTML tags are stripped out from the text submitted to the AI System so evaluation cannot consider HTML formatting.

-## Roadmap

-~~Mobile app compatibility~~

-Cron based evaluation.
-Allow for slow LLM systems by marking on a cron timer

-## Promotion
-If you are a Moodle developer and you use vscode/vscodium you should consider this plugin https://marketplace.visualstudio.com/items?itemName=LMSCloud.mdlcode.
-It it very reasonably priced and will quickly save you time and frustration.
-It is the best Moodle development tool I have come accross in 20 years.

-## Dependencies

-This plugin uses a thirdparty library "jsdiff" (https://www.npmjs.com/package/diff) to display differences between the user's input and the corrected version provided by the AI tool.
-It's already packaged up, so you do not need to anything usually.

-## Development

-General moodle plugin development rules apply.

-Besides that:

 The "jsdiff" dependency is being declared as npm dependency in `package.json`, but is already deployed into the plugin's `amd/src` and - by running grunt - into the `amd/build` directory.